 The Center for Social Complexity at George Mason University is a specialized venue for pursuing interdisciplinary advanced research, discoveries, and inventions that support exploration and analysis of human social phenomena.
 Center faculty and graduate assistants use computer modeling and related techniques to explore and understand complex human social phenomena.
 Since its creation in 2002, the Center for Social Complexity has emerged as an innovative leader and active collaborator in the international Computational Social Science community.

 The Center’s work is both timely and dynamic.
 It continues to develop new research proposals while seeking opportunities for developing collaborative scientific relations with other centers and individual scholars dedicated to the advancement of Computational Social Science and allied initiatives.
-To discuss the possibility of future collaborations, please contact Dr. Claudio Cioffi, director of the Center for Social Complexity.
+To discuss the possibility of future collaborations, please contact Dr. William Kennedy or Dr. Hamdi Kavak directors of the Center for Social Complexity.